alissacrane123/Module-2-Resources/week-6/d1-http/lecture_notes.md

 - much more on this to come...

 HTTP
 - defines process of exchanging hypertext between systems
 - works betweeen clients aand servers
 	- client: data consumer, usually web browser
-	- server: data provider, often where aapp is running
+	- server: data provider, often where app is running
 - typical HTTP exchange: request/response cycle
 	- client sends request to server for particular resource(webpage, img, data)
 	- server sends back a response containing reseource or explanation of why it failed